lkodinsson/MARS/Fantasy/Spellcasting.md

 **Range:** Touch
 **Target:** One locked object

 You touch a physically locked object and it becomes unlocked.
 This spell works on all objects with physical locking mechanisms; it does not work on magically locked objects.
+When this spell is cast, regardless of success, it also creates a very loud sound.
+This sound is similar to a hammer slamming into a door with intent to break it.

 ## Light